Microflash/rehype-starry-night/README.md

 ![Syntax Highlighting add a caption to a codeblock](./samples/sample-7.png)

-### Example: configure aliases
+### Example: aliases

-Although Starry Night [supports](https://github.com/wooorm/starry-night#languages=) a huge number of languages, it is not all encompassing.
-In such cases, you can configure aliases to force syntax highlighting a codeblock containing code in a language not yet supported by Starry Night.
+Although Starry Night [supports](https://github.com/wooorm/starry-night#languages=) a large number of languages, it is not all encompassing.
+In such cases, you can configure aliases to force the syntax highlighting on a codeblock containing code in a language not yet supported by Starry Night.

 Say we have the following file `example.md`: